amwong/dotfiles/rbac_doc.md

 Your IBM Cloud OpenStack Services installation comes with four predefined roles: **cloud_admin**, **project_admin**, **\_member\_**, and **heat_stack_owner**.

 - **cloud_admin** allows cloud level access control.
 This allows you to perform API execution irrespective of the project you belong to.
+This role can create and manage quotas, groups, users and projects, and perform administrative volume actions.
 - **project_admin** allows project level access control.
+This user can perform user and project mangement within the specified project.
 - **\_member\_** allows the user to use the resources (like instances and volumes) that are allocated for the project.
 - **heat_stack_owner** allows the user to create heat stacks in the project.